Jim Brickman: Television

 Brickman filmed the PBS specials My Romance: An Evening with Jim Brickman (2000), Love Songs & Lullabies (2002), The Disney Songbook (2005), and Beautiful World (2009).
 He has appeared on various TV shows such as Good Morning America and Live with Regis and Kathie Lee.

 Personal life

 Brickman grew up in Cleveland.
-He currently has a residence there as well as in New York City.
+He has a residence there as well as in New York City.

 Other media

+Brickman composed the 1996 Fred Meyer grocery advertising jingle, “What’s On Your List Today?”

 Brickman appeared on the September–October 2013 cover of Making Music Magazine to discuss his life and career.

 Brickhouse Direct

 Brickman founded Brickhouse Direct (BHD) in 2003 to provide internet marketing and e-commerce solutions.
 They specialized in promoting new acts and reinvigorating the careers of veteran musicians.
 In 2005, Brickhouse bought the online marketing firm Viawerk, bringing Viawerk co-founder Rod Flauhaus on board as partner.
 Flauhaus co-wrote the album Homecoming.
 Brickman's younger brother Michael served as president of Brickhouse.
+Brickhouse marketing clients included, Amy Grant, Michael W. Smith, Richie McDonald (Lonestar), Point of Grace and many others.
 The label also published works by saxophonist Dave Koz, comedian Anita Renfroe, singer Chris Sligh and singer Mark Masri.
 Brickman's own 2012 album Blessings was released on the Brickhouse Direct label.